Sign in

 Hello,

-IU have my prototype done.
-I predict it will drill over 200 ft given the right drill stem.
-I have a trash pump that will work on this unit for a few wells if I use a settling pan.
-I plan on using a feed troph and a divider in it for settlement.
-I will use bentonite in the mud.
-This will wear this type of pump out fast.
-I looked at a dredging pump from AMT and a semi trash from Flowtec.
-In the end, It looks like the flowtec with a pressurised grease seal is the best choice.
-In my research I found that Vermeer and Ditch Witch use them on there boring rigs.
+I have completed my prototype.
+I predict it can drill over 200 ft with the right drill stem.
+I have a trash pump that will work for a few wells if I use a settling pan.
+I plan to incorporate a feed trough and a divider for sedimentation.
+Additionally, I will use bentonite in the mud, which will quickly wear out this type of pump.
+I considered a dredging pump from AMT and a semi-trash pump from Flowtec.
+In the end, it seems that the Flowtec with a pressurized grease seal is the best choice.
+My research shows that Vermeer and Ditch Witch use these on their boring rigs.

-I now have a 21 HP gas engine driving a 1.83 CI hydraulic pump.
-The engine is a bit undersized but because only one motor really pulls that much flow at any one time, it will work very well.
-Of course, I already have some refinements on it to make and this is a prototype.
-The next one that I plan will use all the same concepts but will have many refinements---27 HP. on board mud pump driven by a hydraulic motor, nicer control center, larger fluid container and a bit heavier pillow blocks.
-I will continue to use the 8 HP motors for drill head and chain hoist.
+Currently, I have a 21 HP gas engine driving a 1.83 CI hydraulic pump.
+Although the engine is slightly undersized, it will perform well because only one motor draws significant flow at any given time.
+I have more refinements planned since this is still a prototype.
+The next version will incorporate all the same concepts but include improvements— such as a 27 HP onboard mud pump driven by a hydraulic motor, a nicer control center, a larger fluid container, and sturdier pillow blocks.
+I will continue to use 8 HP motors for the drill head and chain hoist.

-This unit is portable in that it can be mounted on many different trailers, even on the back of a full bed pick up truck.
-It weighs in at about pounds and folds down.
-It can use 5 to 7 ft drill stem but if it works well, I can produce this same type up to 20ft.
+This unit is portable and can be mounted on various trailers, even the bed of a full-size pickup truck.
+It weighs about pounds and can fold down.
+It can accommodate 5 to 7 ft drill stems; if it performs well, I can scale this design up to 20 ft.

-The swivel will be a big question?
-I made it from scratch with two sealed ball bearings, DOM tubing of different sizing, large washers, 1.5 inch black pipe and graphite PTFE packing with grease fittings.
-It held well against a 100 PSI air))
+The swivel design is a significant question.
+I fashioned it from scratch, utilizing two sealed ball bearings, DOM tubing in various sizes, large washers, 1.5-inch black pipe, and graphite PTFE packing with grease fittings.
+It held up well against 100 PSI air.

-My drill head has 4-# drill head frame guides, # thrust bearings for lift up and push down, No 80 drive chain and more.
-The lift capacity is over # but I will rate it at the chain working strength of .
+My drill head features 4-# drill head frame guides, # thrust bearings for lifting and lowering, No 80 drive chain, and more.
+The lift capacity exceeds #, but I will rate it according to the chain's working strength.

-So much more but you get the idea?
+There's much more to discuss, but you get the idea?

 Gray